rlivingsus/misc/AllBooks.md

 #### !!!Brooks DEFENDERS OF SHANNARA ~~1) The High Druid's Blade, 2) The Darkling Child; 3)The Sorcerer's DaughterSTOPPED SERIES KINDA REPEATS~~
 #### Brooks: THE FALL OF SHANNARA: 1) The Black Elfstone; 2) The Skaar Invasion; 3) The Stiehl Assassin; 4) The Last Druid
 #### Brooks: MAGIC KINGDOM OF LANDOVER: 1) Magic Kingdom for Sale/Sold, 2) The Black Unicorn, 3) Wizard at Large, 4) The Tangle Box, 5) Witches Brew, 6) A Princess of Landover (HAVE)
+#### Brooks: Misc: Indomitable, Legends of Shannara, The World of Shannara

 #### Brown, Pierce
 !!!RED RISING SAGA ~~1) Red Rising, 2) Golden Son (5.22, Darrow battles various gold folks who isn't happy that he is where he is at.
 Various folks discover he is a Red and at the end of the book he is taken by folks he shouldn't have trusted), 3) Morning Star, 4) Iron Gold, 5) Dark Age, 6) Lightbringer~~